jay13patel/seed-emulator/examples/not-ready-examples/27-carla/README.md

     - Go to [CARLA GitHub Page](https://github.com/carla-simulator/carla/blob/master/Docs/download.md).
 2. **Locate the Windows:**

-    - Find and click on the link for the Windows version of CARLA.
+    - Find and click on the link for the Windows version of CARLA Nighty Build.
 3. **Download and Unzip:**

     - Download the CARLA package for Windows.
     - Once downloaded, unzip the file to extract its contents.
-4. **Install pip3:**
+4. **Install  important pip3 packages:**

     - Open Command Prompt as an administrator.
     - Run the command  `pip3 install --user pygame numpy` to install Pygame and NumPy.